 Collaboration with the legacy embedded supply chain helps prevent obsolescence and counterfeit risk.

 These are the champions of a program’s critical technology.
 They provide the knowledge necessary for sustaining, supporting, and managing the products businesses rely on.
-Their expertise is critical in supporting long-lasting systems.
+Their expertise is critical in supporting sustainment dominated systems.

 When it comes to our partners, they’re some of the best in the industry at what they do.
 This includes the engineering teams hired to both design new products and sustain mature products.